buChloeCLY/CS501-Project-DealTracker/README.md

 ## commit, code quality
-- all commits of these days are under branch "demo2"
+- all commits of these days are under branch "final", with notes to explain the changes

 - Follow project coding standards and use linting/formatting tools (e.g., Kotlin style guidelines).

-- Avoid duplicated logic (abort flask backend, merge 2 backends).

 - Use defensive programming: handle errors, timeouts, and nullability safely.